 Through research, drawing, and computer software, students in Pattern and Design as a Global Interpretation investigate different ethnic patterns from various regions of the world to develop a personal vision and point of view.
 Students work from examples and the internet.
 Students use Photoshop, Illustrator, and Sketch to create repeating surface pattern designs with global influences.
+Credits: 3 Prerequisites: GPD 161 Semester Offered: Offered fall semester, even-numbered years.
+Core Tags:

-Core Tags: GL 3
+GL 3